 b) If the OTA test facility supports dual polarization then measure total EIRP for two orthogonal polarizations (denoted p1 and p2) and calculate total radiated transmit power for particular beam direction pair as EIRP = EIRPp1 + EIRPp2.

-7) Test steps 3 to 6 are repeated for all declared beams (Dx.y) and their reference beam direction pairs and maximum steering directions (Dx.y and Dx.y).
+7) Test steps 3 to 6 are repeated for all declared beams (D.3) and their reference beam direction pairs and maximum steering directions (D.8 and D.10).

 For multi-band capable BS and single band tests, repeat the steps above per involved operating band where single band test configurations and test models shall apply with no carriers activated in the other band.